carpentries-incubator/fair-bio-practice/_episodes/07-files-organization.md

 {: .challenge}

 ## Naming your files (and folders)
-One important and often overlooked aspect of organizing, sharing, and keeping track of data files is standardising naming.
-It is important to develop naming conventions including elements that are important to the project.
-Your file (and folder) names should be consistent, meaningful to you and your collaborators, allow you to easily find what you are looking for, give you a sense of the content without opening the file, and identify if something is missing.
 Some things to take into account to decide on your naming convention are:

-- Does your convention make your files easy to sort?
+- Does your convention make your files easy to sort and find by the most important feature?
 	- date: consider using 'YYYYMMDD' or 'YYYY-MM-DD' as part of your name
 	- file version: consider including versioning as part of your system.
 Using leading zeroes will help keep a certain length in this element (i.e.: v005 instead of v5).
 	- other parameters that will help you sort your files: consider including a project acronym, researcher name, sample, experiment as part of your file name.